-Where a student completes the qualification via part Recognised Prior Learning (RPL), and part training and assessment, a 25% RPL discount will apply to fees for any UoCs achieved via RPL.
+Where a student completes some or all of the qualification via Recognition of Prior Learning (RPL), a 25% RPL discount will apply to fees for any UoCs achieved via RPL.

 Following the RPL Registration Fee, remaining fees are charged as UoCs are commenced at the rate applicable to the nominated pathway for each UoC, that is either full training and assessment rate, or the 25% RPL discounted rate.

-Assessment usually commences on any UoCs that are nominated for RPL at the same time.
+Assessment may often commence on any UoCs nominated for RPL at the same time.

-If a full RPL pathway has been established, the total price of the Qualification will be discounted to $1895.00.
-Following the RPL Registration Fee of $200 per student, remaining fees are charged when UoCs are commenced.
+If a full RPL pathway has been established, after registration and payment of registration fee, the remaining cost of the Qualification will be discounted to $2317.50.
+Remaining fees are charged when UoCs are commenced.

 Where an individual student is paying for his/her fees, these fees will not be charged in instalments any greater than $1500.
 In these instances, for full RPL pathway for example, once registration fee has been paid, the remaining course fees will be charged in two instalments, one of $1500, and the second of $817.50.